eslint/rfcs/designs/2019-eslintrc-improvements/README.md

         - If a file is a regular file and matched the current criteria, yields the pair of the file and the current configuration.
         - If a file is a directory, enters into the directory (go step 1).

-Therefore, the file enumerator reuses configuration instances naturally without a special cache logic.
+> As a side effect, the file enumerator reuses configuration instances naturally without a special cache logic.

-We can change target files by settings of configuration files.
+As the result, we can change target files by settings of configuration files.

 In this proposal, if any of `overrides` matches a file, the file enumerator yields the file additionally.
 For example, if `overrides[].files` includes `"*.ts"`, the file enumerator yields `*.ts` files additionally.

+> <a id="ext-functionality"></a>This is a user-facing change:
+>
+> 1. ESLint checks the files which are matched by a `overrides[].files` automatically even if the file is not `*.js` (fixes [eslint/eslint#11223]).
+>
+> But this is not a requirement of this RFC.

 ### 4. It restructures the files about CLIEngine and lookup.